mongodb/genny/README.md

    workload.
 They also supply parameters and a pseudo-random number generator to the nodes and ops.

-Currently operations are embedded in nodes of the same name.
-This is going to be refactored soon that operations are first class objects, owned by a node.
+Operations can be embedded in a node for compactness of representation.
+The tool will detect this and create an opNode, containing the operation.

 ### Currently supported operations

-1. query
+1. find
-2. insert
+2. insert_one
 3. sleep: sleep for some number of milliseconds.
 The entry sleep specifies how long to sleep.

 ### Currently supported nodes

-1. basic: This is the default node.
+1. opNode: This is the default node.
 It executes its associated operation, and then moves execution to its next node.
 2. forN: This node wraps a workload.
 It executes the workload N times
 3. randomChoice: This node has a list of other nodes and